manavdakshini/InlineQuestions/questions/question-07.md

 Question Type : Multiple Choice

 ## Question
 Which of the following are deployment models in cloud computing?
+(Choose two)

 ## Options
 Option 1 : Public Cloud